City Council Vision Statement and Goals Fiscal Year 2017-18 and Fiscal Year 2018-19

 - Review the cost of “purple pipe” installation to carry recycled water, considering the likelihood and potential cost of a recycled water supply and the cost of retrofit if infrastructure is not available to carry a future recycled water source.

-- Develop a matrix of criteria to prioritize capital improvement projects, including identified funding gaps and recommendations for resource enhancement to fully fund highest priority (two-year) projects.
+- Develop recommendations for resource enhancement to fully fund highest priority improvement projects.

 - Develop a road maintenance policy based upon understood and approved asphalt repair standards, such as the pavement management index, and identify funding resources and gaps to achieve this level of ongoing road maintenance.

-Recognize the City’s high operational performance and achieve new levels of organizational excellence with the highest service levels, while also providing regional leadership through collaboration.
+Continue to elevate the City’s high operational performance using innovation to achieve new levels of organizational excellence and the highest service levels, while also providing regional leadership through collaboration.